 to arrive at the HEU foil as expected because these neutrons are moving faster and generally experience only a few interactions.
 The mid-range energy neutrons from

-0.1 MeV to 2 MeV encompassed the bulk of the neutron fluence and take a slightly longer time or path to interact with the foils.
-Finally, the lower energy neutrons below 0.1 MeV take approximately 15 shakes to completely pass through the foils; however, this portion of the spectrum made up a very small percentage of the total fluence.
+0.1 MeV to 2 MeV encompassed the bulk of the neutron fluence and took a slightly longer time or path to interact with the foils.
+Finally, the lower energy neutrons below 0.1 MeV took approximately 15 shakes to completely pass through the foils; however, this portion of the spectrum made up a very small percentage of the total fluence.
 For potential certification testing purposes, a notional electronic component would see the complete fluence in the 100 nanoseconds.

 4.1.4 Activation Foil Activities